python-microscopy/python-microscopy/doc/Installation/InstallationWithAnaconda.rst

 .. note::

-    As of mid 2019, PYME will no longer install cleanly on top of a full anaconda install due to conflicts with the versions of dask and wxpython which are shipped with anaconda.
-We strongly recommend using miniconda instead (or a bare conda environment)
+    As of mid 2019, PYME will no longer install cleanly on top of a full anaconda install due to a broken dask package in the default conda channels (see https://github.com/dask/dask/issues/4846 - this fix does not seem to have propagated back to the anaconda default channels).
+We strongly recommend using miniconda instead (or a bare conda environment which does not include dask).
+If you need scikits-image (which has dask as a dependency), install python-microscopy first and then explicity install compatible versions of numpy, skimage, and dask.

 .. warning::